Cumulocity-IoT/cumulocity-iot-replacement-wizard-plugin/README.md

 2. No support if one device owner has multiple devices

-Since the device user is deleted in order to prevent the old device to re-create itself on platorm side.
+Since the device user is deleted in order to prevent the old device to re-create itself on platform side.
 However in some case customers might share device users for multiple devices although this is not recommended.
 However to prevent bricking devices the wizard does perform the replacement as soon as it detects that the same device user is used for more than one device.
 It is also checked whether the owner is a device user and not a standard user.

 ![](resources/Device-user.png)